pablo-riveiro-uy/interpaul/README.md

 # ALSO IN THIS WEB

 I use an open API with trivia question to put some emotion to the login component.
-This way you have to acreditate as an angel knowing the right answer for the trivia to have access to criminal file.
+This way you have to acreditate as a real smart agent knowing the right answer for the trivia to have access to criminal file.

 You can find this api on https://opentdb.com/